-Hosted by Cameron Eustice and Sam Branigan of Robert Half Executive Search, Angus shared his personal journey from CFO to CEO, including how his experience in the role of CFO paved his way to the top position, and some of the key challenges that face today’s C-suite leader.
+Hosted by Robert Half Executive Search, Angus shared his personal journey from CFO to CEO, including how his experience in the role of CFO paved his way to the top position, and some of the key challenges that face today’s C-suite leader.

 Valuing competencies and diverse industry experience